-The most common indication for exchange transfusion is high
+The commonest indication for exchange transfusion is

-levels of jaundice (raised levels of yellow pigment called 'bilirubin') possibly with a low blood count.
-This is usually due to excessive breakdown of your baby's red blood cells.
-The aim of treatment is to prevent any harmful effects of high jaundice levels on the baby's brain.
+high levels of jaundice (raised levels of yellow pigment called 'bilirubin') possibly with a low blood count.
+This is due to excessive breakdown of your baby's red blood cells.
+The aim of treatment is to prevent any harmful effects of jaundice on the baby's brain and other internal organs.